How To Join

 When you are working, 6% of your gross wages will be deducted for working dues.
-There are also monthly dues of $39.00 per month for the 2019 calendar year.
+There are also monthly dues of $40.00 for the 2020 calendar year.
 These monthly dues must be paid whether you are working or not.
 To avoid suspension, dues are to be paid no later than the end of the following month you are paying for (for example, dues for the month of August must be paid by September 30).
 If dues are unpaid, on the first day of the third month, you will be suspended.
 You can mail a check or money order to the address above, or drop off payment at the hall.
 Also, we are now accepting credit card payments via the Member Portal.
 The hall is open 7:30 am to 4:00 pm, Monday through Friday.
 We also have a drop-off window for after-hours payments located on the right side of our enclosed front entrance.

 Also, you will be entitled to health insurance coverage once you have reached 700 hours of work.
 Our benefits administrator is PATH Administrators, 4785 Linglestown Road, Suite 200, Harrisburg, PA 17112, telephone 717-671-8551.
 PATH is also available to answer questions regarding your earned pension credits.

 On July 6, 1994, the U.S. Department of Labor’s Bureau of Apprenticeship and Training approved Laborers AGC’s National Apprenticeship Standards for the Construction Craft Laborers.